srct/welcome/README.md

 Open the "index.html" with whatever text editor you feel comfortable with (*ie. Sublime Text, NotePad++, Visual Studio Code, etc...*).
 If you've never seen an HTML file before, don't sweat it!
 It simply displays the contents of webpages using a series of nested "tags".
 Inside of the `<ul>` tag, there should be at least one series of `<li><h3> {{ Name }}  </li></h3>` tags.
 This is what is displaying all of the current names.
 To add yours, replicate that code underneath of the last, inserting your name.

+Now, if you open the `index.html` file, you should see your name on the page!

+### Commit your changes

+Now that you've added your name, it's time to save, or *commit* the change.
+To do this, you first need to *add* the file to tell Git you want your changes to this file to be saved:

+    git add index.html

+Now, we can use the `git commit` command to save your changes.

+    git commit -m "<message>"

+Feel free to set the meessage to whatever you'd like.

+### Push the branch

+With your change to `index.html` saved on your branch, the next step is to upload the branch with your change to the GitHub project.
+This way, the project manager will be able to review your changes to make sure everything is correct, and suggest feedback if it is not.

+Do this by running

+    git push

+Oops!
+Before you can push to a SRCT GitHub project, you need to be added to the group.
+In Slack, post a message in the #help channel with your GitHub username asking to be added to the group and we'll add you as soon as we can.

+Once you've been added to the group, run `git push` again.
+Another error should appear.
+Before you can push, Git needs to know *where* to push to.
+Run the suggested command to tell Git to push to our GitHub page, then run `git push` again.
+Now it should work!

+### Merging your changes

+With your branch on GitHub, it's time to formally ask for your changes to be merged into the projects `master` branch.
+Once this happens, the changes will be reflected on the live webpage.
+This process of asking for permission is called a "pull request".
+Go to the [Welcome GitHub page](https://github.com/srct/welcome) and create a new pull request from your branch.

+Your pull request will then be reviewed by a project manager and merged into the `master` branch if everything looks good.
+Once it's merged, head to https://srct.github.io/welcome/ to see your hard work!